 See a demo of Spectacle in action here: http://cheesestore.github.io

-- OpenAPI/Swagger 2.0 support: Support for the latest OpenAPI/Swagger specification - the new standard for documenting REST APIs.
+- OpenAPI/Swagger 2.0 support: Support for the latest OpenAPI/Swagger specification.

-- Clean responsive design: Spectacle features a responsive HTML5 and CSS3 layout built with Foundation 6 that looks great on all devices and screen sizes.
+- Clean responsive design: Responsive HTML5 and CSS3 layout built with Foundation 6 that looks great on all devices and screen sizes.

-- Embed into your existing website: Spectacle features an embedded option that lets you generate docs without a HTML
+Embed into your existing website: An embedded option so that generate partial docs without a HTML

-- Live preview developer mode: Spectacle comes with a development mode that starts a local HTTP server with a file watcher and live reload so you can preview changes to your live documentation in your browser as you write your spec.
+- Live preview developer mode: Development mode that starts a local HTTP server with a file watcher and live reload so you can preview live changes in your browser as you update your spec.

 Simply install Spectacle from